DIKU-EDU/uldp16/material/unix-like-data-processing.md

 # More Data For Your Shell

-The world would be pretty borring if all you could do was write poems and mess about with your files and directories.
+The world would be pretty boring if all you could do was write poems and mess about with your files and directories.
 It is time to get on the Internet!

 ## `curl`